Best Self Contained Accomodation & Holiday Parks in Northern Ireland 2021

 Image Credit: Thomas Kelley

-Northern Ireland may not be the obvious choice for a family holiday, but there are lots of things for families to enjoy there.
+Northern Ireland may not be the obvious choice for a family holiday in the UK, but there are lots of things for families to enjoy there.
 There are the well-known tourist destinations such as the Giant's Causeway, fabulous unspoilt beaches and historic locations including Carrickfurgus Castle and Dundrum Castle.

-However there has been a recent surge in the popularity of holidays in Northern Ireland.
+Of course, there has been a recent surge in the popularity of holidays in Northern Ireland.
 This is firstly because of it's extensive use as filming locations for the massive hit TV series Game of Thrones.
-Secondly the opening of The Titanic exhibition in Belfast which coincided with the 100th anniversary of that ill-fated ship's voyage.
+Secondly, the opening of The Titanic exhibition in Belfast which coincided with the 100th anniversary of that ill-fated ship's voyage.

 - Causeway Coast Holiday Park in Ballycastle, County Antrim is close to the Giant's Causeway and has accomodation in a range of static caravans, lodges and partments.
 Enjoy a splash in the indoor heated swimming pool, or the sea breeze from the outdoor children's play area.